 What is the difference between regular bread crumbs and panko breadcrumbs?

 Regular homemade bread crumbs can be made with any type of bread and the crusts of the bread.
-Panko bread crumbs are commonly used in many Japanese recipes and are lighter and crunchier and only made with light and fluffy “white” bread with the crusts removed.
+Panko bread crumbs are commonly used in many Japanese recipes and are lighter and crunchier like in our Stuffed Zucchini Flowers.
+In addition, they are made only made with light and fluffy “white” bread with the crusts removed.